Abdulroshiid/Rock-Paper-Scissors/README.md

 🎮 Interactive Gameplay – Choose Rock, Paper, or Scissors and play against the computer.

-🤖 Random Computer Choice – The computer generates a move automatically each round.
+🤖 Random Computer Choice – The computer chooses a choice automatically in each round.

 🏆 Win, Lose, or Draw Results – Instantly see who won after every round.

 📊 Live Score Tracking – Player and computer scores update in real time.

-🔄 Game Reset – Restart the game easily with a single button.

 📖 Instructions Modal – A pop-up guide explains how to play.